-The annual UCSB Library Award for Undergraduate Research (LAUR) recognizes students who produce a scholarly or creative work that makes expert and sophisticated use of the collections, resources, and services of the UCSB Library.
+The annual UCSB Library Award for Undergraduate Research (LAUR) recognizes students who have produced a creative or scholarly work, including a research paper for class, that makes expert and sophisticated use of the collections, resources, and services of the UCSB Library.

 The award promotes and encourages intellectual discovery and the advancement of lifelong learning, and is open to all currently-enrolled undergraduate students at UCSB.

 Library collections and resources for the purposes of this award can be broadly interpreted to include books, scholarly articles, primary sources and collections, research databases, maps, materials in all media, and more.

 Library services can include library classes, workshops, consultations with librarians, use of Interlibrary Loan, use of the DREAM Lab, use of Special Research Collections, and more.